usbarmory/interlock/README.md

 it back.

 Once logged in users can change, add, remove LUKS passwords within INTERLOCK.
-Any login password can be disposed of using a dedicated boolean during login, this deletes the password from its LUKS key slot right after encrypted partition unlocking.
+Any login password can be disposed of using a dedicated flag during login, this deletes the password from its LUKS key slot right after encrypted partition unlocking.

 **WARNING**: removing the last remaining password makes the LUKS encrypted container permanently inaccessible.
 This is a feature, not a bug.